fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 ^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html#idm45728493548920-marker){.totri-footnote}^
-The `prepare_country_stats()` function's definition is not shown here (see this chapter's Jupyter notebook if you want all the gory details).
+The `prepare_country_stats()` function's definition is not shown here (see this lab's Jupyter notebook if you want all the gory details).
 It's just boring pandas code that joins the life satisfaction data from the OECD with the GDP per capita data from the IMF.

 ^[7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html#idm45728493547448-marker){.totri-footnote}^
-It's OK if you don't understand all the code yet; we will present Scikit-Learn in the following chapters.
+It's OK if you don't understand all the code yet; we will present Scikit-Learn in the following labs.

 ^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html#idm45728493339432-marker){.totri-footnote}^
 For example, knowing whether to write "to," "two," or "too," depending